Drive Through Berm for Vehicle Leaks

 Spill Containment for Vehicles and Equipment

-Question on drive thru berms: I am interested in secondary oil spill containment for both diesel fuel and oils.
+Question: I am interested in secondary oil spill containment for both diesel fuel and oils.
 We need three units total.
 Two units would need to be a little more stationary, preferably drive through.
 One unit would be mobile and does not need to be drive through.
 I'm not sure if there is a standard size but the vehicles are 35 feet and 50 feet.
 The two secondary containment berms that would be stationary are needing to be 54 feet and also a 50 feet that is about 15 feet wide and 12 inches deep.
 The mobile unit would also be the larger 54 foot size.
 We recently had a visit from the EPA and have to get this moving quickly.
 A quote and all the information you can provide will be greatly appreciated as we will have to make a decision very soon!

 Drive Through Spill Berms

-Drive Thru Berms and Mobility
+Drive Over Spill Containment Berms and Mobility

 In general, all of our secondary containment berms are capable of transportation or mobility.
 Berms are flat, light weight, and can often be folded up for movement to a new location.
-If, however, you were looking for a berm on wheels we would need to check with our facilities to see if something like this would be possible.
+If, however, you were looking for a containment berm on wheels we would need to check with our facilities to see if something like this would be possible.